-AOA's Council of Orthopaedic Residency Directors (CORD) Recommended Guidelines for 2023-2024 Residency Recruitment July 12, 2023
+AOA's Council of Orthopaedic Residency Directors (CORD) Recommended Guidelines for 2024-2025 Residency Recruitment March 4, 2024

-Recommended Guidelines At-a-Glance

-AOA/CORD recommends:
+Recommended Guidelines At-a-Glance\\ AOA/CORD recommends:

-- Programs include information about their programs in ORIN® to serve as a repository for accurate and transparent residency program information. - No limitations/restrictions for medical student away rotations. - Programs participate in Universal Interview Offer Day on Monday, November 13, 12:00pm ET, according to the published guidelines. - Both applicants and programs opt-in to Preference Signaling as part of the AAMC ERAS participation agreement. - o Each applicant will be allotted 30 signals - Applicants should signal their home programs as well as programs where they may have completed a sub-internship, if those programs are among their preferred programs. - Applicants with no geographic preference should indicate "no geographic preference" in lieu of leaving that field blank.
+- Programs include information about their programs in ORIN® to serve as a repository for accurate and transparent residency program information. - A limit of 4 medical student rotations, inclusive of all rotations (home and away). - Programs participate in Universal Interview Offer Day on Monday, November 18, 2024, 12:00pm ET, according to the published guidelines. - Both applicants and programs opt-in to Preference Signaling as part of the AAMC ERAS participation agreement. - Each applicant will be allotted 30 signals. - Applicants should signal their home programs as well as programs where they may have completed a sub-internship, if those programs are among their preferred programs. - o Applicants with no geographic preference should indicate "no geographic preference" in lieu of leaving that field blank. - Programs should carefully consider eliminating the requirement for a Chair letter as part of the holistic review, recognizing that applicants are from differing types of institutions.